Leeap83/Lee-s_Burger_Kitchen/README.md

 **External User Goals:**

 As a User....
 *  I expect to access the website from any device, so that I can use the website anytime and anywhere.
     (a)  The website has been developed to be mobile responsive and can be used accross multiple platforms.

 *  I expect to easily navigate the website, so that I can quickly find what I'm looking for.
     (a)  The Navbar helps users navigate the site.
     (b)  Close buttons allows usere the ability to go back to previous page.
     ![]()
-*  I want to find an information about the company, to know what they do, what their main principles and ideas (a)  The About us section gives the users some additional information about the company.
+*  I want to find an information about the company, to know what they do, what their main principles and ideas.
+    (a)  The About us section gives the users some additional information about the company.
 *  I want to see the location of the LBK.
     (a)  The Address of LBK can be found on the About us section.
 *  I want to be able to easily contact the owner/manager of the company, so that I can write an additional query or ask a question.
-    (a)  The User can click on the email icon in the social link to send emails to LBK (b)  LBK telephone number can be found in the contact us section of the about us page.
+    (a)  The User can click on the email icon in the social link to send emails to LBK.
+    (b)  LBK telephone number can be found in the contact us section of the about us page.
     (c)  The email address can be found on the confirmation email in case there is a problem.
 *  I want to view all available products.
-    (a)  The Menu page allows useres to see all products and can be filtered by category type (b)  The Order page allows users to see a simplistic menu page of all products.
+    (a)  The Menu page allows useres to see all products and can be filtered by category type.
+    (b)  The Order page allows users to see a simplistic menu page of all products.
 *  I want to view product details (e.g. image, price, description, ingredients), so that I can make an informed decision before I buy.
     (a)  The menu page gives the user brief information about the product.
     (b)  The more info button takes users to the product details page where more information can be found.
     (c)  The place order page gives the user simplistic but relevant information about the product.
 *  I want to search and filter the products easily, so that I can quickly find a specific product I am looking for.
     (a)  The Menu page allows the users to search for keywords that are either in the name or in the description of the product.
     (b)  The User can narrow down the product based on category type in the menu section.
 *  I want to view and modify my order in the cart before completing it, so that I can make last changes easily before proceeding to payment.
     (a)  Users can update and remove items from their cart in the shopping cart screen.
     (b)  Users can continue to shop if they have missed an item by using the still hungry button.
 *  I want to view a total price of my purchases and delivery cost, so that I will understand and see how much I will be charged.
     (a)  The shopping cart and the checkout page clearly breakdown the cost by subtotal, order total, delivery costs and a grand total.
     (b)  Underneath the payment section in the checkout it clearly states the total the card will be charged.
     (c)  When adding items to cart the user is greeted with a success message which informs the user the cost excluding delivery.
     (d) The Cart Icon in the Navbar shows the user the subtotal of their cart at all times.
 *  I expect to make payments by card in a safe and secure way, so that I won't be concerned about the safety of my card details and won't be charged incorrectly.
 *  I want to receive an email confirmation after checkout, so that I can make sure that payment was successfull.
     (a) on succesful completion the user recieves an order confirmation.

 ### New Users
 As a new user....
 * I want to create my own account, so that I can save, view and edit my profile details and view my order history.
     (a)  The all auth allows users the ability to create an account using the register.
     (b)  When logged in the user can view their account at all time by clicking my account and my profile.
     (c)  The user can update their info and profile picture using the update profile button in my profile page.
     (d)  The user can see all their orders on the profile page and by clicking the order id for more detail.

 ### Returning users
 As a returning user....
 *  I want to easily login anytime, so that I can get access to my saved profile details and make next purchase quicker.
     (a)  The user can tick the remember me on the login page for easy access.
     (b)  On completion of first order the user can tick to store their information to their profile page which will autofilled on next purchase.
     (c)  The user can enter their information to their profile page which will be used as default against purchases.
 *  I want to reset my password if I forgot it, so that I can get access to my profile again.
     (a)  The user can reset their password via the login section by clicking forgot password.
-*  I want to be able to change my password, so that I can create the stronger password (e.g.in case I published my old password somewhere) to protect my personal details.
+*  I want to be able to change my password, so that I can create the stronger password to protect my personal details.
     (a)  The user can reset their password via the login section by clicking forgot password.
 *  I want to be able to change my email.
     (a) The user can update email address by accessing their profile page and clicking update profile.

 ### Website Owner(admin)
 As a Site owner....
 *  I want to secure admin interface avalable only for website admin, so that I can add, edit and remove products.
     (a)  Superusers can access the stores admin page to access the database.
     (b)  Superusers can add products throurgh the Admin section of the Navbar.
     (c)  Superusers can edit and delete particular products through the menu page and/or the product details page.
 *  I want to be able to view orders recieved  for that day and update the order status.
     (a)  Superusers can see all orders for that day by using the Todays orders in the Admin section of the navbar.
 *  I want to be able to differentiate between active orders and completed orders for the day.
     (a)  The order dashboard is split into two tables the top for active the bottom for completed.
     (b)  The order status in the dashboard confirms the status of the order.
 *  I want to be able to view history of all orders recieved.
     (a)  Superusers can see the complete order history by clicking the Order History in the admin section of the navbar.